OxiniX/CoA/README.md

 Supports various boosts including Infernal Ring, Infernal Hammer, and tier-specific boosts.
 Responsive design for desktop and mobile.
 Links to our Discord for suggestions and bug reporting.

+Bugs & Suggestions
+If you encounter bugs or have suggestions, feel free to join our Discord and let us know!

+Credits
+Made by: OxiniX
+Data Sources: Curse of Aros Wiki